SM 32x350 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or write via form on our website.
-You can check the strength as well as the appearance of neodymium magnets in our force calculator power calculator
+Give us a call tel: +48 22 499 98 98 or write via contact form on our website.
+You can check the lifting capacity as well as the appearance of neodymium magnet in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.